Dynamics of iterated function systems on the circle close to rotations: Spectral decomposition

 The next theorem gives a complete description of the global topological dynamics of an IFS generated by a pair of diffeomorphisms on the real line.

-\begin{thm}[Spectral decomposition on the real line] There exists $\varepsilon>0{.}38$ such that if $f_0$ and $f_1$ are diffeomorphisms of the real line, one of them having at least a fixed point, with no fixed points in common and $\varepsilon$-close to the identity in the $C^{1+\mathrm{bv}}$-topology, then
+\begin{theo}[Spectral decomposition on the real line] There is $\varepsilon>0{.}38$ such that if $f_0$ and $f_1$ are diffeomorphisms on the real line, one of them having at least a fixed point, with no fixed points in common and $\varepsilon$-close to the identity in the $C^{1+\mathrm{bv}}$-topology, then